 Tube V2A is the effects loop buffer (unity gain pre-amp that helps isolate the amplifier from the effects circuits and offers better impedance matching)

-V2B output stage driver
+V2B is the output stage driver

 Start by removing the back panel.
 There are 9 Phillips head screws in the panel.
 Remove the 6 screws shown below to remove the amp chassis--be careful, it's heavy.